 "The goal is to automatically send a daily summary of these updates to a specific Teams channel."

-"We have build a Ms copilot studio Agent and on editable mode working as expected, then we tried connecting agent with MS teams but it Fails to Respond in Microsoft Teams."
+"on editable mode working as expected, then we tried connecting agent with MS teams but it Fails to Respond in Microsoft Teams."

 "I have single SharePoint site setup as the datasource to use.
 I have published successfully and shared it to invidivuals.
 I install the chat app, but it never responds."

-"However in both teams channel and a group chat, the agent responds that it can SEE the files and metadata, but when trying to get the contents it says: Sorry i cannot extract because... “file was not found”"
+"the agent responds that it can SEE the files and metadata, but when trying to get the contents it says: Sorry i cannot extract because... “file was not found”"

 "The agent would sometimes generate the correct OData filter… and other times fail with the same input.
 Completely inconsistent."